Dog Shy

-Dog Shy is a 1926 two-reel silent comedy film starring Charley Chase.
+Dog Shy is a 1926 American two-reel silent comedy film starring Charley Chase.

+Plot

 Chase plays a young man with a fear of dogs.
 After being chased by one, he enters a phone booth and a young lady tells him her trouble: she is being pressured into marrying a wealthy duke against her wishes.
 He agrees to help her and meet at her home.
 He is, however, mistaken as a newly hired butler.
 After a series of hilarious misunderstandings and disasters, Chase is recognized as a hero and enjoys a happy ending.